hoaug-tran/ComboJack/README.md

    - If you using **Clover** copy **VerbStub.kext** to : EFI/Clover/kexts/Other
    - If you using **Opencore** copy **VerbStub.kext**: EFI/OC/kexts.
-      + You need add kext to Config.plist so you just need open Config.plist with [Propertree](https://github.com/corpnewt/ProperTree) and Press CTRL + R, kext will be automatically added.
-After that, Ctrl + S to save.
+      + You need add kext to Config.plist so you just need open Config.plist with [Propertree](https://github.com/corpnewt/ProperTree) and Press CTRL + R, choose folder EFI/OC.
+After that kext will be automatically added.
+Afterward Ctrl + S to save.

 **3**.
 Run **install.sh** in **ComboJack_Installer/install.sh** then **Combo Jack** will be installed.